Costa Rica Real Estate Law

 Steps to Purchase a Property in Costa Rica

-Even though it is a must to consult a qualified Costa Rican real estate lawyer, the following basic step by step procedure towards purchasing property in Costa Rica will allow you to better understand the details involved:
+Even though it is a must to consult a qualified Costa Rican real estate lawyer, the following basic step-by-step procedure towards purchasing property in Costa Rica will allow you to better understand the details involved:

-Step 1: Costa Rica Title Search
+I. Costa Rica Title Search

 Once you have identified a specific piece of property of your interest, please request the seller to provide all the basic information of the property including the complete name of the registered owner, property title number, and copy of the registered survey map.
 With that information, your specialized Real Estate Attorney and Notary Public should carefully review and analyze the results retrieved from the initial Costa Rica title search in order to clearly establish the status of the property towards a possible purchase.

-Step 2: Purchase Offer or Option to Buy
+II.
+Purchase Offer or Option to Buy

 In most cases, if the title search results are positive, it is suggested to have your Costa Rican real estate attorney draft an Option to Buy to place an earnest money deposit.
 The Option to Buy will set forth the conditions and the terms of the offer to the seller.
 If the parties agree mainly on a specific price and on a timeframe to achieve this, the agreement will be signed, a deposit will be made with a Costa Rican escrow or with the seller, and once the obligations are reached, the parties will be ready for the next step.